lrswss/co2ampel/README.md

 Next WiFi is turned on (two blue flashes), a local access point is fired up (two green flashes) and a webserver is started to further configure the devices and show current sensor readings.
-If you enabled the optional WiFi uplink in `config.h` the few LEDs will now turn blue while trying to connect to the WiFi network specified with `WIFI_STA_SSID` and `WIFI_STA_PASSWORD`.
+If you enabled the optional WiFi uplink in `config.h` a few LEDs will now turn blue while trying to connect to the WiFi network specified with `WIFI_STA_SSID` and `WIFI_STA_PASSWORD`.
 On success you'll see two green flashes otherwise red.
 You need to connect the CO<sub>2</sub>-Ampel to a local WiFi (with internet